 The Aerospace Industry Needs Engineers and Composite Technicians

-Due to the projected need for new engineers and composite technicians in the aerospace industry, Edmonds Community College applied for and began receiving an extra allocation of funds in 2014 to help expand enrollment in two specific programs that lead to aerospace careers: Pre-Engineering and Engineering Technology – Materials Science.
+Due to the projected need for new engineers and composite technicians in the aerospace industry, Edmonds College applied for and began receiving an extra allocation of funds in 2014 to help expand enrollment in two specific programs that lead to aerospace careers: Pre-Engineering and Engineering Technology – Materials Science.

 Preparing students to transfer and complete a four year degree

 For the Pre-Engineering Pipeline, Edmonds CC received 35 extra FTEs.
 With those funds, we have been able to add sections of not just engineering classes, but math, chemistry and physics as well.
 These funds help hire tutors, develop new courses, purchase lab equipment including a wind tunnel and two 3D scanners, and hire a lab tech.
-For more information on the AS2 degree tracks for engineering, visit the Edmonds CC Engineering page.
+For more information on the AS2 degree tracks for engineering, visit the Edmonds College Engineering page.

 Engineering Technology - Materials Science Technology